kcoop/Parse-S3FileUploaderSTS/README.md

 Now you can!
 (Well, at least on iOS so far.)

-To do so, you'll need to follow a few steps:
+To do so, you'll need to perform a few steps:

-1. Configure your S3 account for Secure Token Service (STS)*.
+1. Configure your S3 account for Secure Token Service (STS).
 2. Create a cloud function on your Parse server that respond with an sts token and bucket information, using supplied code and a few environment settings.
 3. Add a custom PFFileUploaderController to your Parse configuration at startup on your iOS client.

-*The code contained here uses STS as a simple solution similar to what Parse Server offers.
+*Note: The code in this project uses STS as a simple solution similar to what Parse Server offers.
-Amazon also offers Cognito-based credentials, which could be implemented in a similar fashion, if you need user-level access control.
+Amazon also offers Cognito-based credentials, which could be implemented in a similar fashion, if you need user-level access control.*

 ## Configure STS